-- 1.1 This supplementary planning guidance shows the location of Regionally Important Geodiversity Sites within the National Park.
+- 1.1 This supplementary planning guidance shows the location of Regionally Important Geodiversity Sites (RIGS) within the National Park1.
 It also provides a summary of the Statement of Interest for each RIGS.
 It will be used to consider planning applications which may have an adverse effect on the main features of interest within a RIGS.
 It is aimed at helping planning applicants to consider this issue when making a planning application and will help the Authority to assess proposals. - 1.2 Supplementary Planning Guidance does not form part of the Local Development Plan, but can provide additional detail about how the policies of the Plan are implemented.
-This supplementary planning guidance has been adopted and will have significant weight in deciding whether a proposal can receive planning permission. - 1.3 A report of consultations detailing how the Guidance was consulted upon is available to view on the Authority's website.
+This supplementary planning guidance was adopted-2 under Local Development Plan 1. - 1.3 A report of consultations detailing how the Guidance for Local Development Plan 1 was consulted upon is available to view on the Authority's website.
+In the interim while preparing refreshed supplementary planning guidance under Local Development Plan 2 this guidance will be used for development management purposes from the date of adoption of Local Development Plan 2.